Air National Guard bonuses reach all-time highs to bolster recruiting, retention numbers

 The National Guard Bureau has increased bonuses to the highest levels in recent memory for certain career fields to help alleviate recruiting and retention shortfalls.
-The new bonus structure took effect March 1, 2024.
+The new bonus structure took effect the first of this month.

+Master Sgt.
+Jesse Olhiser, the 173rd Fighter Wing Retention Office Manager, explains that the highest bonus is $90,000 for a fully-qualified reenlistment in the munitions or fuels career fields—paid over five years—an annual recurring payment of $18,000.

+“Never in eight-plus years of doing this have I seen anything even close to this,” Olhiser says.
+“These are by-far the largest bonuses I’ve seen.”

 |Date Taken: